Myungbin/Multimodal-Recommendation-Library/README.md

 ## 📝 Citation

-If you use MRS in your research, please cite our survey :
+If you use MRS in your research, please cite our survey [[TMM2026] MRS Survey](https://github.com/Jinfeng-Xu/Awesome-Multimodal-Recommender-Systems) :

 ```bibtex
 @article{xu2026survey,